SCIInstitute/ShapeWorks/docs/getting-started/shapes.md

 ### Shape Parameters

 Let’s first consider parameterized geometric shapes.
 For example, disregarding location, orientiation, and global scale, an ellipse can be fully described by its major and minor radii.
-A torus can be parameterized by it s inner and outer radii.
+A torus can be parameterized by its inner and outer radii.

 Here is a more complex example of parameterized shapes called *supershapes*, which be used to describe many complex shapes and curves that are found in nature.
 On the left, you can see sliders that control shape parameters describing a supershape.
 Every time we change any of these parameters, we get a different shape that belongs to the supershapes family.
 Hence, these parameters fully describe a shape in this family or population.
 This video was captured using [Andrew Marsh's](http://andrewmarsh.com/apps/releases/supershapes.html) app website for supershapes generation.